Gonzarod/discovery-server/README.md

 ## Deploy at Heroku

-Main endpoints are available at the this [link](https://discovery-server-tutofast.herokuapp.com/).
+Discovery Server is available at this [link](https://discovery-server-tutofast.herokuapp.com/).

 ## Team
 - Jesus Gonzalo Duran Huancas